ElektroStudios/Dolphin_Emulator_RVZ_ISO_GameCube_Wii_Conversion_Scripts/README.md

 Furthermore, this project operates entirely independently.
 The utilization of any third-party libraries or components within this software does not imply any affiliation with, or endorsement or approval by, their respective original authors.

-This Work has no affiliation, approval or endorsement by the author(s) of [Dolphin Emulator](https://dolphin-emu.org/).
+This work has no affiliation, approval or endorsement by the authors of [Dolphin Emulator](https://dolphin-emu.org/).

 By using this software, you agree to indemnify and hold harmless the authors from any claims, damages, or liabilities arising from your use or misuse of it.